DavideDessi319/flutter-mvvm-weather-app/README.md

 - /documentation/weather-app-docs.pdf

+### IMPORTANT

+Before running the app, rename the ".env.example" file to ".env".
+This file contains mandatory information to communicate with the OpenWeatherMap API

 The README is going to be divided in sections, each of them dedicated to a particular part of the development.
 The application has been developed using Flutter 3.0 and has been optimized for mobile devices on portrait mode.